-The 4010 board is capable of holding 4096 samples.
+The 4020 board is capable of holding 4096 samples.
 At a sample rate of 1 hour this equates to approximately 170 days or nearly 6 months of storage.
 The minimum and maximum sample rates are 1 minute and 24 hours respectively.
-At 1 minute sampling the logger will hold a bit more than two days and 20 hours of data.
+At 1 minute sampling the logger will hold a bit over two days and 20 hours worth of data.